-Grundy Center Community School has a November 30, 2021 position for a full time custodian.
-This job is 40 hrs per week, shift hours are 2pm – 10pm, $12.30 per hour.
-Applications are available at the administration office at 1301 12th St or online at www.spartanpride.net.
+Grundy Center Community School has a February 4, 2022 position for a full time custodian.
+This job is 40 hrs per week with benefits and the shift hours are 7:00 am – 3:30 pm.
+Beginning pay is $12.30/hour with the opportunity to earn more with preferred experience.
+Applications are available at the administration office at 1301 12th Street or online at www.spartanpride.net.
 For more information call 825-5418.
 Grundy Center Community School is an equal opportunity employer.

 Grundy Center Schools has an elementary special education paraeducator position located at Grundy Center Elementary and at Eldora-New Providence Elementary beginning immediately.
 The position is shared with another paraeducator who rotates assignment locations approximately every 6 weeks.
 Both assignments involve working one on one with a student.